 June 4th…“DID YOUR CO-WORKERS AT GLENWOOD HEIGHTS ELEMENTARY SCHOOL EVER PLAY A PRANK TRICK ON YOU?”

 That family-friendly existence, between the cooks and I, led to an incident that happened on a fine and funny day.
-On that joker of a day, the girls were going to prepare one of their most popular meal items……..homemade wiener wraps.
-As usual, I walked into the Kitchen and headed right for the warming oven which always held my lunch (that the ladies kindly prepared ahead of time).
+On that joker of a day, the cafeteria girls were going to prepare one of their most popular meal items……..homemade wiener wraps.
+When my custodian lunch time rolled around that day, I walked into the Kitchen and headed right for the warming oven which always held my lunch (that the ladies kindly prepared ahead of time).
 Something was different in the air, though, that day.
 I noticed that the girls were not in their usual hustle and bustle mode of getting lunch items processed and packaged.
 Instead, they were quiet and almost anticipatory about something……something that yours truly was about to discover.

 As I did everyday, I opened the wide, commercial-grade, oven door and withdrew my deliciously warm lunch tray, not aware of what was about to transpire.
 As I walked, tray in hand, towards that long, stainless steel table, I could sense that almost every female eye in the kitchen was upon me.
 Intrigued, I asked, “What’s the matter?
 Haven’t you girls ever seen a guy eat his lunch before?”
 They all just smiled their guilty smiles.
 With a shrug of my shoulders, I thought “Oh well!” and picked up that “extra large” wiener wrap and was about to take a mighty mouthful when all ten ladies cried out in unison, “STOP, DON’T EAT THAT!!!!”